Development and Alumni Relations Office Privacy Notice

 How long do we hold your information for?

 We will hold your educational record indefinitely unless you request to have your data deleted from the Alumni database.
 Please see below for how to request that your data is deleted.

 The University asserts that it is lawful for it to process your personal data for the purposes detailed above for the performance of tasks carried out in the public interest or in the exercise of official authority entrusted to the controller.
 Specifically, the University notes that its governing instruments, Charter, Statutes and Ordinances, require the existence of a Graduates Association.
 The University Charter provides the University with the power to ‘to procure contributions to the funds of the University and to raise money in such other manner as the University may deem fit’.

 The University may also process your personal data in this area in compliance with legal obligations to which it is subject.

 Where you provide the Development and Alumni Relations Office with special categories of personal data directly, for example so we can make adjustments for disabilities, that processing is further to obligations placed upon the University in the field of social protection law.

-The University respects your rights and preferences in relation to your data.
-If you wish to update, access, erase, or limit the use of your information, please let us know by emailing email@example.com.
-Please note that the University will respect your right to prevent your information being used for marketing.
+The University respects your rights and preferences in relation to your personal data.
+If you wish to access, update, erase, limit how we use your personal data, please let us know by emailing email@example.com.

-Where you wish to restrict the use of your personal data for the purposes outlined above, please note that we may need to retain some limited data to facilitate this request.
+If wish to restrict the use of your personal data for any of the purposes outlined above, please be aware that we may need to retain some limited data to carry out this request.

-If you wish to complain about the use of your information please email firstname.lastname@example.org.
+If you wish to complain or enquire further about the use of your information please email firstname.lastname@example.org.
 You may also wish to contact the Information Commissioner’s Office.